daxingplay/letsencrypt-aliyun-cdn/README.md

 [中文文档](README.zh.md)

-automatically apply and nenew certificates for domains hosted on aliyun cdn.
+Automatically apply and renew certificates for domains hosted on aliyun cdn.
 It is based on [xenolf/lego](https://github.com/xenolf/lego) and [ali-sdk/aliyun-cdn-sdk](https://github.com/ali-sdk/aliyun-cdn-sdk), thanks for their great works!

 ## Features